danplatypus30/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### **Adding a Note** {#adding-a-note}
-You can add notes to a patient to keep track of discussions, diagnoses, etc.
+You can add notes to a patient to keep track of discussions, diagnoses, etc.<br>
+Duplicate note titles (case-insensitive) are not allowed.

 ```bash
 note INDEX nt/TITLE nc/CONTENT